pelinbalci/pelinbalci.github.io/CV.md

          initial codes into production

 - 2020 - 2022 SabancıDX, Data Scientist
-    - Prediction of breakage in a production
+    - Prediction of breakage in the production
-        - The aim of this project is to recommend parameters which minimizes the breakage in the final product for industry
+        - The aim of this project is to recommend sensor values which minimizes the breakage in the final product for industry.
+XGBoost Regression is used to make break prediction.
         - Data: Customer’s own dataset
         - Model: XGBoost and Linear Regression
         - The project includes the maintenance of the codes and create an MLOPs platform to schedule retraining and